jeffdupont/bootstrap-data-table/README.md

 [Optional] This is a callback function when the header has completed rendering allowing you to further manipulate the columns displayed.
 + **footerCallback**: undefined
 [Optional] This is a callback function when the footer has completed rendering allowing you to further manipulate the data for the footer.
++ **tablePreRender**: undefined
+[Optional] This is a function that will be called before the table is rendered to the page.
+This allows you to dynamically manipulate the columns and data before the table is displayed.